demisto/content/Packs/ContentManagement/Playbooks/playbook-Pull_Request_Creation_-_AzureDevOps_README.md

-This playbook creates a pull request using Azure DevOps integration.
+This playbook creates a pull request using the Azure DevOps integration.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.